will-nakagawa/brazilian-doc-validator/README.md

 # brazilian-validator
 Validator for common brazilian patterns, such as cpf and cnpj validations.
+Generator and mask/unmask CPF or CNPJ document numbers.
-It is a npm package to be used in javascript applications
+It is a npm package to be used in javascript applications.

 # Installling